crackofdusk/srg-transcriptor/README.md

 grunt serve
 ```

-The front end will try to access the backend via [grunt-connect-proxy](https://github.com/drewzboto/grunt-connect-proxy) at localhost:3000 - make sure to also run the main server from the root directory.
+The front end dev server will relay requests to the API endpoints to localhost:3000 via [grunt-connect-proxy](https://github.com/drewzboto/grunt-connect-proxy) - make sure to also run the main server from the root directory.

 ### Dependencies
 - Node.js